North Carolina 4-H Grows Future Voters

 Youth in 27 counties are participating in Kids Voting North Carolina this year.

-The program began to expand across the state in 2022.
-Kids Voting Durham created a template for an election guide that could be adapted by any county and offered it to 4-H groups and other organizations as a civic education tool.
+The program began to expand from Durham to other counties in 2022.
+Kids Voting Durham created a template for an election guide that could be adapted by 4-H groups and other organizations as a civic education tool.

 “We provide a basic set of tools and materials,” Kreuger said.
 “We provide training in different civic activities and lessons.
 We offer it to schools and we offer it to community organizations.
 We want to give you the tools that you need to be able to do this out of the box.
 But we also want you to be able to customize it as much as you want to for your particular classroom, for your particular area.”